March 25, 2019

 Upwork, formerly known as Odesk is one of the most popular sites for freelancers.
 The marketplace features job postings for graphic designers, content marketing experts, and freelance writers.
 Writers can bid on projects that are short-term or long-term arrangements.
 The site is easier for experts to use since past works on the site help to build your reputation.

 That doesn't mean entry-level writers shouldn't use the site.
 If you're just starting out, you'll need to be patient and submit loads of proposals before landing a gig.
 Your hard work will pay off though as you begin to work with clients and build a reputation as an expert writer on the site.
+You can list an hourly rate or fixed price for projects whether you're offering logo design or content creation services.

 Upwork takes a percentage of the freelance writer's pay so make sure to factor this in when submitting bids.

 FlexJobs is a job board that enables professional writers to find potential clients and writing gigs.
 The benefit of FlexJobs is that all of the freelance job listings are screened and verified.
 That means you don't have to worry about scams or low-paying gigs.
 To use the platform, you'll need to sign up for a paid subscription to get access to the job details.
+This platform offers a wide range of freelancing gigs including from virtual assistants to search engine optimization (SEO) experts, high-quality web designers, copywriters, software development engineers, and coders.

 BloggingPro features an online job site that helps businesses find freelance talent.
 Unlike FlexJobs, this job board does not have a screening process so you'll need to vet potential opportunities yourself to avoid scams.
 Businesses pay $30 for a 30-day job ad and freelancers can use the site to search and apply for positions for free.